mapbox/logbt/readme.md

  - `logbt --test`: tests that logbt is functioning correctly.
 Should be run after `logbt --setup`
  - `logbt --version`: Prints the `logbt` version
  - `logbt --help`: Prints the `logbt` usage help

-### Usage with docker

-Docker containers must be run with the `privileged` parameter in order for the `logbt --setup` command to work.
-For the ECS service this is set in the [container definition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html#container_definition_security).